bennettip/vimrc/README.md

 * [Git Gutter](https://github.com/airblade/vim-gitgutter): shows a git diff in the 'gutter' (sign column).
 It shows whether each line has been added, modified, and where lines have been removed.

+* [Node.vim](https://github.com/moll/vim-node): tools to make Vim superb for developing with Node.js.

 Language specific supports
 --------------------------

 * Latex: Read `:help latex-suite.txt`
 * Restructured Text: `ctrl-u 1~5` inserts Part/Chapter/Section headers
-* HTML, Javascript, CoffeeScript, Python, CSS, C, C++, Java: use `TAB` to do omni-completion.
 * HTML/XML: End tags are automatically completed after typing a begin tag.
 (Typing > twice pushes the end tag to a new line.)

 Other good references